liuminqi/liuminqi.github.io/_pages/research.md

 Project outputs:
 * __Liu, Minqi__, [Hyams, Nina](https://linguistics.ucla.edu/person/nina-hyams/), and [Mateu, Victoria](https://www.victoriamateu.com).
 2022.
 The Syntax and Acquisition of Mandarin Sluice-like Constructions. _Tsinghua  Linguistics_, Commercial Press, Beijing.
 * __Liu, Minqi__, [Hyams, Nina](https://linguistics.ucla.edu/person/nina-hyams/), and [Mateu, Victoria](https://www.victoriamateu.com).
 2020. <a href="/assets/pdf/Liu_BUCLD44_sluicing.pdf" target="_new">Late Intervention Effects in the Acquisition of Mandarin Sluice-like Constructions</a>.
 In _Proceedings of the 44th Annual Boston University Conference on Language Development (BUCLD 44)_.
-*__Liu, Minqi__.
-2019. _[The Syntax and Acquisition of Mandarin Sluice-like Constructions](https://www.proquest.com/docview/2330601872/F87CEFA1CCBA4A89PQ)_。 M.A.
+* __Liu, Minqi__.
+2019. _[The Syntax and Acquisition of Mandarin Sluice-like Constructions](https://www.proquest.com/docview/2330601872/F87CEFA1CCBA4A89PQ)_.
+M.A.
 Thesis at the University of California, Los Angeles.